 In the last 10 years, the roles of HR professionals have changed dramatically due to technological innovation, the changing economy and the effects of both on the workforce.
 Unlike Kellstadt’s MS in Human Resources – which is designed for students with little or no professional experience – the new executive degree focuses on skills, such as agile thinking, resource allocation and higher-level strategic planning, needed for experienced HR managers to become effective leaders.

 “What allows an HR professional to be successful is not just their HR knowledge, but it’s also their business acumen and their ability to converse with ease with individuals outside of the HR space about other aspects that allows the business to be successful,” Jensen says.

-The program plans to host its first residency for newly admitted students safely in late August.
+The program plans to host its first residency for newly admitted students in August 2021.
 Kellstadt faculty and staff will welcome students by outlining program expectations and giving students the opportunity to connect with their classmates and faculty.
 Even though the formal coursework all takes place online, Jensen says “it is important for students to be able to feel a connection to each other and to the faculty and institution as they go through the program.”